-- When evaluating the evidence in the classes ASE, ADV and AGD the evaluator considered whether potential vulnerabilities could already be identified due to the TOE type and/or specified behaviour in such an early stage of the evaluation. - For ADV IMP a thorough implementation representation review was performed on the TOE.
+- When evaluating the evidence in the classes ASE, ADV and AGD the evaluator considered whether potential vulnerabilities could already be identified due to the TOE type and/or specified behaviour in such an early stage of the evaluation. - For ADV\IMP a thorough implementation representation review was performed on the TOE.
 During this attack-oriented analysis the protection of the TOE was analysed using the knowledge gained from all evaluation classes.
 This resulted in the identification of (additional) potential vulnerabilities.
-This analysis used the attack methods in [JIL-AM] and [JIL-AAPS]. - All potential vulnerabilities were analysed using the knowledge gained from all evaluation classes and information from the public domain.
+This analysis used the attack methods in [JIL-AMS] and [JIL-AAPS]. - All potential vulnerabilities were analysed using the knowledge gained from all evaluation classes and information from the public domain.
 A judgment was made on how to assure that these potential vulnerabilities are not exploitable.
 The potential vulnerabilities were addressed by penetration testing, a guidance update or in other ways that are deemed appropriate.

-The total test effort expended by the evaluators during baseline evaluation was 22 weeks.
-During that test campaign, 27% of the total time was spent on Perturbation attacks, 68% on side-channel testing, and 5% on logical tests.
-During the first re-certification the vulnerability analysis was refreshed.
-As a result, it was confirmed that no new testing was required.
+The total test effort expended by the evaluators during this recertification was 5.5 weeks.
+During that test campaign, 55% of the total time was spent on Perturbation attacks, 18% on side-channel testing, and 27% on logical tests.